Data centres

 Flexibility

-We offer the flexibility for our clients to choose between different data centre sizes and whitespace areas for different computing needs and various tier levels.
-Our data centers will be designed for future technologies.
+We offer the flexibility for our clients to choose between different data center sizes and whitespace areas for different computing needs and various tier levels.
+Our data centers will be designed with future technologies in mind.

 We also provide flexible and scalable deployment of IT-capacity.
-We implement the latest data centre technologies that align with the best industry standards, according to our client’s requirements.
+We implement the latest data center technologies that align with the best industry standards, according to our clients’ requirements.

 Redundancy

-Our data centres will be designed to reach the standards defined at Tier III level.
+Our data centers will be designed to reach the standards defined at Tier III level.
 However, we are able to offer different levels of redundancy to each client.
-To reduce the carbon footprint and energy dependency of our data centres, we are investigating alternatives to diesel generators, such as generators powered by synthetic biofuels or hydrogen fuel cells, or even large-scale battery storage systems.
-We are also looking into liquid cooling to reduce mechanical energy and increase free-cooling to further reduce the PUE and increase heat reuse efficiency.
+To reduce the carbon footprint and energy dependency of our data centers, we are investigating alternatives to diesel generators, such as generators powered by synthetic biofuels or hydrogen fuel cells, or even large-scale battery storage systems.
+We are also looking into liquid cooling to reduce mechanical energy and increase free-cooling to further improve the PUE and increase heat reuse efficiency.

 with a strong focus on sustainability.”